 to the individual involved and any witnesses.

+Reports about supply staff and contractors should be notified to their employers, so any potential patterns of inappropriate behaviour can be identified.

 Staff are encouraged to feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.